What are the changes?

-From 1 October 2012, motorcycle licence applicants are no longer able to present an approved advanced driving course certificate to reduce the minimum time requirement in the restricted licence phase.
+Since 1 October 2012, motorcycle licence applicants have been unable to present an approved advanced driving course certificate to reduce the minimum time requirement in the restricted licence phase.

 Advanced driving courses are classroom-based and few motorcycle-specific skills are taught, so there is less relative benefit to motorcycle riders than to car drivers.

-The NZTA will be developing a motorcycle competency based training and assessment course, which will include motorcycle-specific skills.
-Once available, this will be the only option to reduce minimum time requirements.
+The NZ Transport Agency has developed a motorcycle competency based training and assessment course, which includes motorcycle-specific skills.
+This is now the only option to reduce minimum time requirements.

 Age based time reduction